jlcastillo/dokku-wordpress/README.md

     cp wp-config.php WordPress

+## Update WordPress and Gitium

+You'll need to do this first time.
+You may repeat it later if you want to restore WordPress core (in case someone found a vulnerability and hacked it), or Gitium plugin (in case you accidentally upgraded to the official plugin that at this moment is not Dokku friendly).

+    sh update.sh

 ## If creating a new WordPress

 In your `local machine`, download the latest WordPress code, deleting the .git folder since we won't use the official repo afterwards.